MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/add-custom-locations-to-a-map-report-builder-and-ssrs.md

 > [!NOTE]
 >  When you override the layer display properties for the embedded point, the changes that you make are not reversible.

- For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Report Builder&#41;](/sql/reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data).
+ For more information, see [Vary Polygon, Line, and Point Display by Rules and Analytical Data &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/vary-polygon-line-and-point-display-by-rules-and-analytical-data).